bangkitdc/monolith/EXPLANATION.md

 3. Liskov Substitution Principle (LSP)

 The Liskov Substitution Principle (LSP) is primarily concerned with the behavior of objects in a class hierarchy and how derived types can be substituted for their base types without affecting the correctness of the program.
-Since my doesn't involve inheritance or class hierarchies, LSP is not directly applicable in this context.
+Since my code doesn't involve inheritance or class hierarchies, LSP is not directly applicable in this context.

 4. Interface Segregation Principle (ISP)